rgyoung6/DBTC/README.md

 ***

 ## Combine Reduced Output
-combine_reduced_output() - This function takes 'taxaReduced' files generated from the same biological samples but representing different amplified molecular markers and collapses these data into a single file.
+combine_reduced_output() - This function takes '_taxaReduced_YYYY_MM_DD_HHMM.tsv' files generated from the same biological samples but representing different amplified molecular markers and collapses these data into a single file.
 The outcome of this process results in a presence absence matrix for all taxa and markers.

 ### Input
-Select a file in a folder with 'taxaReduced' files representing data for the same biological samples but representing different amplified molecular markers.
+Select a file in a folder with '_taxaReduced_YYYY_MM_DD_HHMM.tsv' files representing data for the same biological samples but representing different amplified molecular markers.

 ### Arguments
-There are only two arguments necessary for this function.
-The first is the location of a file in the folder with all of the files that are wanting to be combined.
-The second is the combineReduceTaxa function which will reduce all read count values to binary 1 or 0 entries.
-- <strong>fileLoc -</strong>  The location of a file in a directory where all of the 'taxaReducedAssign' files are located.
+- <strong>fileLoc -</strong>  The location of a file in a directory where all of the '_taxaReduced_YYYY_MM_DD_HHMM.tsv' files are located.
 - <strong>presenceAbsence -</strong>  A TRUE or FALSE value used to indicate if the read values should be replaced with presence/absence (1/0) data.
 This change is necessary when combining taxa for the same named samples across molecular markers (TRUE) but is not necessary when combining results for taxa with all unique sample names (FALSE).
-Note: For visulization on the DBTCShiny mapping component displaying read intensity all samples should have unique names and this value should be set to FALSE (default = TRUE to replace values with presence/absence 1/0 values).

 ### Output
-Two files, a CombineTaxaReduced.tsv result file and a CombineTaxaReduced.txt run summary file are generated from this function.
+Two files, a 'YYYY_MM_DD_HHMM_CombineTaxaReduced.tsv' result file and a 'YYYY_MM_DD_HHMM_CombineTaxaReduced.txt' run summary file are generated from this function.
 The result file contains presence/absence data in a matrix that associates the data with samples, taxa, and molecular marker.
 The column headers in the results file includes the following, superkingdom, phylum, class, order, family, genus, species, markers(n number of columns), samples (n number).

 ### Interpretation
-There is no specific unique interpretation for this file.
+The interpretation of the output file is the same as the [taxon_assign()](#taxon-assignment) '_taxaAssign_YYYY_MM_DD_HHMM.tsv' files.

 ### Dependencies
 - plyr() rbind.fill